Introduction

 What is Tracing?

 Tracing covers the wider and continuous view of an application than Logger does.
 The main reason for implementing tracing is to enable the overseeing of the application’s flow and data progression in and out of the application.
-As a result, tracing plays a more dirty role than Logging.
+As a result, tracing plays a dirtier role than Logging.

 Tracing represents a single user’s journey through an entire application.
 This allows engineers to identify bottlenecks and focus on improving and optimizing the performance of the application.
 The “runtime/trace” offers facilities for programs to generate traces for the Go execution tracer.
 When a problem does occur, tracing allows you to see how you got there: which function, the function’s duration, parameters passed, and how deep into the function the user could get.
 In an ideal Go application, every function has tracing enabled.
 But, the amount of resulting data can be too much to sort, although cloud technology such as Stackdriver (can be used via OpenCensus go package) can help with instrumenting the tracing process in your application.